Product Benefits

 Automatic Volume Control

 Enables the wearer to turn the device(s) on without the need to adjust any controls to alter the output of the device.
-A comfort range must be established by the practitioner who takes into account the degree of hearing loss and the wearer's preferences.
+A comfort range must be established by the practitioner, who takes into account the degree of hearing loss and the wearer's preferences.

 Begin Now